Mahindra XUV500: First facelift (W207) (2015-2018)

 The XUV500 was facelifted in May 2015.
-After the facelift, the top-end W10 variant was launched.
-Automatic transmission was announced to be implemented on the W6, W8, W10 and W10 (o) awd and AT variants in November 2015, being available on December 5, 2015.
-And with a gasoline variant on G AT has 2.2l turbo I4 with liquid intercooler on 2017 the also were a sports edition.
+After the facelift, the top-end W10 variant was launched with features like an electric single-pane sunroof, push-start button, six airbags,etc. Features like a rear wiper, dual front airbags and projector headlamps were standard accros the range Automatic transmission was announced to be offered on the W8, W10 and W10 (O) AWD in November 2015, being available from December 5, 2015 onwards.
+Later on, an automatic transmission was also offered in the W6.
+A petrol version (G AT) was launched with a 2.2L turbo I4 with a liquid intercooler.
+There was also a sports edition based on the W10.
 The vehicle came with a 1.99L diesel engine for the Delhi NCR region.

 Second facelift (W208) (2018)

-On April 18, 2018, another facelifted version of Mahindra XUV500 was released.
-It was released with a more powerful engine and a horsepower increase of 15 hp.
+On April 18, 2018, another facelifted version of the Mahindra XUV500 was released.
+It was released with a more powerful diesel engine with a horsepower increase of 15 hp to 155 hp and torque increase by 30Nm to 360Nm.

 Mahindra also changed the naming system of the variants.
-There were W3, W5, W7, W9, W11 W11(o), AWD and AT and G AT variants.
+There were W3, W5, W7, W9, W11, W11(o), AWD and G AT variants.
 Instead of even numbers, Mahindra used odd numbers, to denote the step up from the earlier variants.

-In the second facelift, there were minor styling tweaks, and feature updates and got eVGT which bump power from 140 hp to 155 hp 330NM to 360NM.
+In the second facelift, there were minor styling tweaks, and feature updates and got eVGT which bump power from 140 hp to 155 hp and torque from 330NM to 360NM.

+The entire rear fascia has been changed and now the W11 variant gets dual-tone alloys instead of the monotone ones in the previous generation.
+Features like a rear wiper are now missing from the base W3 due to cost-cutting to rival the newly-launched Tata Harrier.